iqm-finland/qiskit-on-iqm/docs/user_guide.rst

     Currently, :class:`IQMBackend` does not support automatic generation of mapping from virtual qubits to physical ones using Qiskit transpilers, so it has to be done manually.
 In a simple scenario as above it is pretty straightforward to do the mapping manually.
-However in more complicated cases were SWAP gates need to be inserted to accomplish the mapping you can still use Qiskit tools to transpile the circuit against a certain coupling map and then extract ``qubit_mapping`` from the result.
+However in more complicated cases where SWAP gates need to be inserted to accomplish the mapping you can still use Qiskit tools to transpile the circuit against a certain coupling map and then extract ``qubit_mapping`` from the result.